sasetz/fiit_template/readme.md

 `acknowledgment` sets the acknowledgment text.
 You can write anything you want here.

+`assignment` sets the assignment PDF file path.
+This isn't the ideal way to insert your assignment from AIS, see "How to insert the thesis assignment?"

 `table-outline` is a boolean, set it to true to enable list of tables.

 `figures-outline` enables list of figures (pictures).